kserve/kserve/docs/data-plane.md

  * [Tensorflow Serving](https://github.com/tensorflow/serving/blob/master/tensorflow_serving/apis/prediction_service.proto)
  * [Seldon Core](https://github.com/SeldonIO/seldon-core/blob/master/proto/prediction.proto)

-At present, it is suggested we don't define a new data plane for model input/output but allow models to publish the input/output schema they respect.
+At present, we don't define a new data plane for model input/output but allow models to publish the input/output schema they respect.
 In future, we may provide an additional standard data plane schema for kfserving, independent of the backing model runtimes.

 ### Model Explanation